Skip to Content

 The first step is to find a quiet place where no one will disturb you while you write in your journal.
 Make sure there are no distractions like ringing phones or people nearby so you can focus on what you want to write about.

 Take some time each night to write about one journaling prompt, whether it’s just 5 minutes or an hour before bed.
-It doesn’t matter how much time you take, as long as you repeat it every night!
+It doesn’t matter how long you take, as long as you repeat it every night!

 Nightly Journal Writing Is a Technique That Helps You Get to Know Yourself Better